aliyazdanifar81/Matrix/README.md

 # Matrix
-a library for implementing matrix operations such as basic operations, linear operations, etc.
+a library for implementing matrix operations such as basic operations, linear algebra operations, etc.
-This project going to be completed later.
+This project is going to be completed later.